Samsenbow/Portfolio-Risk-Analysis-Excel/README.md

 ## Actionable Insights

-*Adopt fat-tailed risk models:* The t-distribution provides a more realistic representation of portfolio risk than the Normal distribution.
+**Adopt fat-tailed risk models:** The t-distribution provides a more realistic representation of portfolio risk than the Normal distribution.
 Risk managers should prefer fat-tailed models when calculating VaR and ES to better capture extreme losses.

-*Use Expected Shortfall for capital planning:* Since ES captures tail risk more effectively than VaR, it should be the preferred measure for setting capital reserves and stress testing.
+**Use Expected Shortfall for capital planning:** Since ES captures tail risk more effectively than VaR, it should be the preferred measure for setting capital reserves and stress testing.

+**Monitor changing market volatility:** Observed kurtosis suggests dynamic risk conditions.
+Continuous monitoring of volatility and updating model parameters regularly will improve forecast reliability.